 In contrast, a furnace serves only one purpose; heating the house.
 When temperatures drop below the required levels, the thermostat sends the signals to the boiler, which heats oil or gas and then distributes it throughout the house via a system of pipes.

-An HVAC is a complex system that is not only hard to install, but is also relatively expensive than a furnace.
+An HVAC is a complex system that harder to install and relatively more expensive than a furnace.
 It consists of three and sometimes four components that serve different purposes, which make it expensive.
 The average cost of an HVAC system is between $4,000 and $7,000.
-For this reason, some people opt to rent it.

-A furnace on the hand is quite cheap since it is easy to install and has only one component that serves only one purpose; the heating component, which is the furnace that heats either oil or gas.
+A furnace on the hand is quite cheap since it is easy to install and has only one component that serves only one purpose; the heating component, which is the furnace that heats the building using either oil or gas.

 The complexity of the three and sometimes four components of an HVAC system makes it so hard to install.
-It must be fitted with a lot of expertise since a slight mistake may cause a grievous accident and or even death.
-It also takes longer to install, more than a furnace.
+It must be fitted with expertise since a slight mistake may cause a grievous accident and or even death.
+It also takes longer to install, more time than a furnace.

 Due to its simplicity, a furnace is easy to install and does not take so much time to install.
 It is one purpose only and for that reason does not require much expertise.